Looking Closely at the Growth Curve for Histogen Inc. (HSTO)

 HSTO’s Market Performance

-HSTO stocks went up by 8.82% for the week, with a monthly drop of -12.94% and a quarterly performance of -34.97%, while its annual performance rate touched -86.48%.
-The volatility ratio for the week stands at 13.02% while the volatility levels for the past 30 days are set at 21.74% for Histogen Inc. The simple moving average for the period of the last 20 days is 1.92% for HSTO stocks with a simple moving average of -53.68% for the last 200 days.
+HSTO stocks went down by -7.61% for the week, with a monthly drop of -41.67% and a quarterly performance of -26.91%, while its annual performance rate touched -88.93%.
+The volatility ratio for the week stands at 13.90% while the volatility levels for the past 30 days are set at 19.88% for Histogen Inc. The simple moving average for the period of the last 20 days is -11.78% for HSTO stocks with a simple moving average of -60.75% for the last 200 days.

-During the last 5 trading sessions, HSTO rose by +8.82%, which changed the moving average for the period of 200-days by -82.09% in comparison to the 20-day moving average, which settled at $2.16.
-In addition, Histogen Inc. saw -66.64% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HSTO fell by -7.61%, which changed the moving average for the period of 200-days by -84.04% in comparison to the 20-day moving average, which settled at $2.0305.
+In addition, Histogen Inc. saw -72.65% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for HSTO